particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 - In general, the E404X will use less power in all modes.
 - In `HIBERNATE` mode, the RTC (real time clock) does not run on the E404X, so you cannot wake by time from `HIBERNATE` mode (formerly known as `SLEEP_MODE_DEEP`).
-- However, you can wake by time from `ULTRA_LOW_POWER` mode, and it uses less power than the E Series`HIBERNATE` mode.
+- However, you can wake by time from `ULTRA_LOW_POWER` mode, and it uses less power than the E-Series`HIBERNATE` mode.
 - On Gen 2 devices, you can only wake from `HIBERNATE` with a rising signal on `WKP` (A7).
 The E404X can wake from `HIBERNATE` on any pin, rising or falling.
 - On Gen 2 (STM32F205) devices, if you try to go into `HIBERNATE` mode with WKP already high, the device will go into sleep and will not wake up by time or pin change, essentially rendering it unable to wake until reset manually.
 This problem does not occur on the E404X and Gen 3 devices.

 ### RTC (Real-time clock)

-- The E Series module has the ability to use an external lithium coin cell or supercap to power the RTC when the MCU is unpowered.
+- The E-Series module has the ability to use an external lithium coin cell or supercap to power the RTC when the MCU is unpowered.
 This feature does not exist on the E404X.
 - The RTC on the E404X s is not really a real-time clock.
 It's basically just a counter, and some advanced wakeup features are not possible on the E404X and Gen 3 devices.
 These features were not enabled by Device OS on Gen 2 devices, either, so this is generally not an issue.
 - On the E404X and Gen 3 devices, in `HIBERNATE` sleep mode the RTC does not run, so it is not possible to wake by time, and the system clock will not be set until you connect to the cloud again. `ULTRA_LOW_POWER` is recommended instead.